CommonGateway/PetStore/README.md

 For those familiar with Git and their IDE, you can [clone this repository](#cloning-your-repository) and overwrite the OAS.yaml with your own OAS.
 Don't forget to commit push.

 Your created OAS is now in your new API repository.
 You can always view or edit it through Stoplight and export it again, then overwriting the OAS.yaml in your repository.
+You can continue with the other steps from [this guide](#creating-your-repository-from-this-template).

 ## Cloning your repository